 During the Christmas break, my eldest daughter was easily bored and started sneaking around and lying about what she was doing.
 This behaviour was not as evident when she was in school.

-As a school, she is engaged and has something to do or think about all day long, she doesn’t have the time to be bored.
+At school, my children are engaged and have something to do or think about all day long, she doesn’t have the time to be bored.
 When she gets home, she is spent and needs time to decompress and relax.

 When all my kids were not old enough to be in school the days felt so long.
 As soon as my daughter started school the days started feeling shorter.

-There is something about getting out the door at 8:15 and having her home by 4 that makes the day shorter.
+There is something about getting out the door at 8:15 and having my children home by 3:30 that makes the day shorter.
 I think it has to do with the structure of the day and having specific events mark the passing of time.

 My daughter y social and loves spending time with her friends.
 Since I don’t know many of the parents very well she does not spend that much time with her friends outside of school.
 At school, she has time to learn about friendship and how to be a good friend.